SAP-archive/cloud-sdk-android-fiori-ui-components/README.md

 ## License

 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the LICENSE file [LICENSE](LICENSE).
+This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](LICENSE).